Why “Commercial Streaming” Isn’t a Thing

 Imagine trying to stream in a decent-sized sports bar with multiple TV sets, each running a different program.
 It would be a nightmare.
 No bar owner can afford to have his or her internet negatively affected by streaming.
 This is how you run debit and credit cards, operate your surveillance equipment, and conduct other important transactions.
 This is likely why commercial streaming has yet to become a thing.

 While streaming is a multicast service, DIRECTV is a broadcast medium.
 Simply put, broadcast doesn’t have the problems that multicast does.
-You could have 20+ TVs in your bar and only need one DIRECTV satellite dish and receiver to send programming to each of those screens.
+You could have 20+ TVs in your bar and only need one DIRECTV satellite dish to send programming to each of those screens.
 The picture and sound quality would come through in crystal clear reception without any slowdowns, glitches, or interruptions to the programming or the bar’s internet speeds.

 The Challenges Facing “Commercial Streaming”